Human–robot interaction: ACE – International Conference on Future Applications of AI, Sensors, and Robotics in Society

 The International Conference on Future Applications of AI, Sensors, and Robotics in Society explore the state of the art research, highlighting the future challenges as well as the hidden potential behind the technologies.
 The accepted contributions to this conference will be published annually in the special edition of the Journal of Future Robot Life.

 International Conference on Social Robotics

 The International Conference on Social Robotics is a conference for scientists, researchers, and practitioners to report and discuss the latest progress of their forefront research and findings in social robotics, as well as interactions with human beings and integration into our society.
+The following is a complete list of conferences since 2009: